andykenward/github-actions-cloudflare-pages/delete/README.md

 github-environment:
   description: 'GitHub environment to delete deployments from.
 Leave undefined to delete all deployments referencing the current branch or pull_request.'
   required: false
+keep-latest:
+  description: 'How many deployments to keep.
+Default is 0.'
+  default: '0'
+  required: false
 ```

 ## Examples